COVID-19 and the 2020-2021 School Year

 What will move-in day look like for boarding students?

-Students will be assigned either a morning or afternoon time slot to move in on their scheduled move-in day.
-Staff members will be available to assist students with move-in.
-Students and families will have the opportunity to view dorm rooms via FaceTime with members of the residential life staff, upon request, prior to move-in.
+Students were assigned a morning or afternoon time slot to move in on their scheduled move-in day.
+Staff members were available to assist students with move-in.
+Students and families had the opportunity to view dorm rooms via FaceTime with members of the residential life staff, upon request, prior to move-in.

-We ask that, if at all possible, just one adult brings the student to campus for move-in as we must mitigate the risks of having an increased number of individuals on campus.
+We ask that just one adult brings the student to campus for move-in as we must mitigate the risks of having an increased number of individuals on campus.
 Students and the adult accompanying them will have the opportunity to check in with our nursing and counseling staff as well as other administrators upon arrival.
 Stations will be set up outside (weather permitting) to limit the number of individuals entering school buildings.

 How will day students acclimate to their new environment?